blitzcode/hue-dashboard/README.md

   -h          --help                   print usage information
 ```

+### Groups

 The groups displayed are based on a prefix word.
 So 'Kitchen Ceiling' and 'Kitchen Table' will be put into the 'Kitchen' group.
-You might need to rename your lights to take full advantage of this feature.
+You might need to rename your lights to take full advantage of this feature, but the naming convention works well for other reasons (like unique light names for HomeKit) as well.
+Custom grouping schemes or the build-in groups / rooms of the Hue system are not supported yet.

 # Compatibility

-This program was developed on OS X 10.10 (also tested on Ubuntu 16.04 LTS and Raspbian) with a v2 Hue bridge (the square HomeKit one) and a current (early 2016) firmware with a selection of original Hue lights and switches.
-It's of course possible that an older / newer bridge and 3rd party lights will not work correctly as no testing with them has been performed.
+This program was developed on OS X 10.10 (also tested on Ubuntu 16.04 LTS and Raspbian) with a v2 Hue bridge (the square HomeKit one) and a current (2016) firmware with a selection of original Hue lights / switches and  OSRAM LIGHTIFY products.
+It's of course possible that an older / newer bridge and other 3rd party lights will not work correctly as no testing with them has been performed.

 The program traces a lot of information and all errors / warnings to the console, please look for any error messages if things don't work as expected.